openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_frontend.rst

    BHT saturation

 ..
-TO_BE_COMPLETED if debug enable, The BHT is not updated if processor is in debug mode.
+TODO: if debug enable, The BHT is not updated if processor is in debug mode.

 When a branch instruction is pre-decoded by instr_scan submodule, the BHT valids whether the PC address is in the BHT and provides the taken or not prediction.